theprogrammingguy/theprogrammingguy.github.io/source/_posts/2015-03-05-unavoidable-mistakes.markdown

 It may or may not be obvious until you make it plain, but it's impossible to write code without bugs!
 Even carefully reviewing your changes won't help you much.

-Are you still not convinced?
+Are you not convinced?
 Let me prove my point.
 Write a solution for the problem you can find further in this post.
 There is a single limitation: write it at once in a text editor without syntax highlighting and don't run it until you are sure you've finished.
 If your program works correctly without making changes, that will be something really impressive!

 However, it's not about writing a bug-free code.
 It is about accepting the fact most of our newly written code contains mistakes and dealing with it.
 It's something that proves the necessity of unit testing and need of reviewing pieces of another's writing.